 The thick layer of sand has blown over from the Sahara Desert, causing the temperatures to increase and we’ve also have some wind.
 Usually after a calima, the temperature changes a little.
 In Winter the normal daytime temperature will decrease by 1 or 2 degrees and in Summer it will increase.

-As you can see from today’s photo, the sky is very hazy.
+The sky is very hazy.
 It looks like this calima episode will be around for another day or 2 until it blows away and we can enjoy hot days and cooler evenings.
 In the meantime, I’m off to clean the dust in my house (again) 🙂

 28th November 2014